Live Resin vs Rosin: Which Is Right for You?

 Many cannabis connoisseurs may prefer a more boutique, small-batch extract such as live rosins.
 Others may choose live resin for its consistent quality at a lower cost.

-Of course, there’s nothing stopping you from trying both and seeing which concentrates you like best!
+Of course, nothing is stopping you from trying both and seeing which concentrates you like best!

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.